TheApo98/ACE414_labs/lab1/README.md

 ```c
 int y_shift = keystream_letter_val - a_val;
 ```
->Adding the two derived values and then using the modulo operator to find the remainder of the division with the number '26' (Length of the English alphabet), we get the ciphered text character value (0-25). <p style="color:red;">Explanation missing!?</p>
+>Adding the two derived values and then using the modulo operator to find the remainder of the division with the number '26' (Length of the English alphabet), we get the ciphered text character value (0-25).
 To represent it on the ASCII table, the character value is further added the 'A' character ASCII value.
 ```c
 int res = (x_shift + y_shift) % ALPHABET_SIZE;